-Labor Day History
+The History of Labor Day

-In June, 1894, Congress passed an act declaring the first Monday in September Labor Day and a legal holiday in all states, territories and the District of Columbia.
-Created by the nation's labor movement and dedicated to the social and economic achievements of American workers, Labor Day is an annual yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.
+Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
+It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.

-- Read the Full History of Labor Day
+Founder of Labor Day

 - DOL's Historian on the History of Labor Day